liztan/little-bee/README.md

 #### Breastfeeding

-[Boppy Breastfeeding Pillow](https://amzn.to/2zBXSa2) When baby is small, it's good to have a pillow to prop them up.
-I've got two Boppys!
+[Boppy Breastfeeding Pillow](https://amzn.to/2zBXSa2) When baby is small, it's good to have a pillow to level them up to your boobs.
 Later on, we use it to prop her up.
-She's also took naps wedged in one for a while (supervised, of course!)
+She's also taken naps wedged in it for a while (supervised, of course!)

 [Haakaa Manual Breast Pump](https://amzn.to/2NJc8G0) This thing is amazing!
 It expresses milk by suction, you just pop this sucker on and go about your business.
 It's small, lightweight, and portable.
 I like traveling with this instead of dealing with the electric pump set up.